JWT Decoder

 ES256 ES384 ES512

 Elliptic Curve Digital Signature Algorithm.
-Provides same security as RSA with smaller key sizes and better performance.
+Provides equivalent security to RSA with significantly smaller key sizes (256-bit ECDSA ≈ 3072-bit RSA) and faster signing/verification.
+Recommended for modern systems.

 Use Cases: